19hours/sg-statutes/Acts/Police Force Act.md

 (b) in relation to a special police officer, an offence punishable under Part VIII;

-“share” includes stock except where a distinction between stock and shares is expressed or implied;
+“share” includes stock except where a distinction between stock and share is expressed or implied;

 “Special Constabulary Regulations” means regulations made under section 85;